Verkhnodniprovsk

-Verkhniodniprovsk (Note: Also rendered as Verkhnodniprovsk or Verkhnyodniprovsk) (Верхньодніпровськ, /uk/) is a city in Kamianske Raion, Dnipropetrovsk Oblast (province) of Ukraine.
+Verkhnodniprovsk (Note: Also rendered as Verkhniodniprovsk or Verkhnyodniprovsk) (Верхньодніпровськ, /uk/) is a city in Kamianske Raion, Dnipropetrovsk Oblast (province) of Ukraine.
 The city is located at confluence of the Samotkan into the Kamianske Reservoir at the Dnieper.
-Verkhniodniprovsk hosts the administration of Verkhniodniprovsk urban hromada, one of the hromadas of Ukraine.
-Population: In 2001, the population was 16,976.
+Verkhnodniprovsk hosts the administration of Verkhnodniprovsk urban hromada, one of the hromadas of Ukraine.
+As of 2022 it had an estimated population of 15,477.

+History

+The city was established in 1780 on the site of a Zaporozhian zymivnyk.
+During the Tsarist times it served as a povit centre.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards, it was administratively part of the Katerynoslav Governorate of Ukraine.
+In 1926 its population reached 6,000 inhabitants.
+In 2001 the population was 16,976.

-Until 18 July 2020, Verkhniodniprovsk was the administrative center of Verkhniodniprovsk Raion.
+Until 18 July 2020, Verkhnodniprovsk was the administrative center of Verkhnodniprovsk Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
-The area of Verkhniodniprovsk Raion was merged into Kamianske Raion.
+The area of Verkhnodniprovsk Raion was merged into Kamianske Raion.

+Demographics

+As of the 2001 Ukrainian census, Verkhnodniprovsk had a population of 16,680 inhabitants.
+The ethnic and linguitic composition of the population at the time of the census was as follows:

-Transport
+Transport and economy

-The city is located 13 km from train station named Verkhniodniprovsk in Novomykolaivka, 25 km north-west from Kamianske, 73 km north-west from Dnipro.
+Verkhniodniprovsk is located on the right bank of the Dnieper and serves as a river port.
+The city is located 13 km from train station named Verkhnodniprovsk in Novomykolaivka, 25 km north-west from Kamianske, 73 km north-west from Dnipro.

+A foundry and a mechanical plant have been operating in the city, as well as a button factory.